 emily ratajkowski shares an essay calling out sexist double standards

-She went on to make a key point of how women are kept in their place, observing that "Our society tells women we can't be, say, sexy and confident and opinionated about politics", which Em has proved that it's definitely possible to be all three.
+She went on to make a key point of how women are kept in their place, observing that: "Our society tells women we can't be, say, sexy and confident and opinionated about politics."
+Em has proved that it's definitely possible to be all three.
 Read the full essay here.

 Text Lula Ososki